homezhan/artoolkit-docs/4_Android/android_native.md

 ---

 Please try to ensure you have a working Android SDK and NDK environment before continuing.
 This, unfortunately, is not as easy as it sounds due the constantly evolving Android Studio tool set.
-Try the Hello-JNI steps described at [codelabs.developers.google][9].
+Try the Hello-JNI tutorial available from [codelabs.developers.google.com][9].
+Try implementing Hello-JNI app using NDK version 11+ for reasons explained below.
+Strive to use the latest and greatest  developers.android.com supported Gradle plugin (com.android.tools.build:gradle-experimental:x.x.x) and Gradle version (http=\://services.gradle.org/distributions/gradle-x.x-all.zip) combination.
+Depending on the supported combination of experimental Gradle plugin and Gradle version used, there are differing required source updates to the HelloAndroidJni modules' build.gradle file.
+Finally, once you create the new Hello-JNI Android Studio project and  module, reduce the complexity of the module by deleting the Test directory found under app/src/ in the Project pane.

+Keep in mind that the tutorial is written for Android Studio executed on Linux or Mac OS X but Android Studio executed on Windows 10 will work as well.

+> Minor Android Studio for Windows Difference:<br/>
+> Step 2-7: In Android Studio: open "File" menu item, click to select "Settings...", open "Build, Execution, Deployment" twirl, open "Build Tools" twirl, open "Gradle" twirl, under "Project-level settings" group-box, ensure that "Use default gradle wrapper (recommended)" is selected.

 For help with the Eclipse to Android Studio IDE transition, see the document https://github.com/artoolkit/artoolkit5/blob/master/AndroidStudioProjects/Docs/AS_Migration.pdf.

 ##Building Native Android Libraries
 To build using the Android NDK toolchain, placed in the downloaded NDK is a script file, for Mac OS X, named `ndk-build` or, for Windows Desktop, named `ndk-build.cmd.` When Android Studio is used to download and install the NDK, by default, the NDK is installed directly under the Android SDK root folder.
 Also, by default, the NDK root folder is named "ndk-bundle."

+> Note:<br/>
+> Due to the knife-edge roll of NDK version 11 by developers.android.com, it's recommended that ARToolKit Android developers download, install and use NDK version 11 or greater.
+Not doing so can result in link incompatibilities between your native libraries and their dependency on ARToolKit prebuilt native libraries.

-Therefore, the first step after installing the Android SDK and NDK is to set some environment variables (recommended for both Mac OS X and Windows Desktop development environments).
+The next step after installing the Android SDK and NDK is to set some environment variables (recommended for both Mac OS X and Windows Desktop development environments).
 For Windows Desktop, the following can be defined as Windows system environment variables or exported by the Git bash shell's ".bash_profile" startup file.

 * Set ANDROID_HOME to indicate the path to root folder of the downloaded Android SDK.
 * Set NDK to indicate the path to root folder (most likely, "ndk-bundle") of the downloaded NDK.
 The ANDROID_HOME environment variable can be used to help define NDK.